Apr 25, 2024

 The textured pixie cut is a trendy and low-maintenance haircut that can be a great option for managing trichotillomania.
 This haircut is characterized by short, textured layers that can add volume and movement to the hair.
 The short length minimizes the visibility of bald spots and makes it harder to grasp and pull the hair.
 Styling the textured pixie cut is easy and requires minimal effort.
 A quick tousle with some texturizing spray can create a stylish and effortless look.
 Regular visits to the salon for trims are necessary to maintain the shape and prevent excessive hair pulling.
 With its easy maintenance and chic appearance, the textured pixie cut can be a confidence-boosting choice for individuals with trichotillomania.

-3. Shoulder-Length with Bangs: Cover and Style
+3. Shoulder-Length with Bangs

 Shoulder-length hair with bangs is a versatile and flattering option for managing trichotillomania.
 This haircut provides coverage for any bald spots or thinning areas while allowing room for different styling options.
 The bangs can be customized to suit the individual's face shape and personal style, providing a focal point that draws attention away from the hairline.
 A skilled hairdresser can create a shoulder-length haircut that enhances the natural texture and movement of the hair.
 Regular trims are necessary to maintain the shape and prevent split ends.
 With the right styling techniques and products, shoulder-length hair with bangs can be a stylish and practical choice for individuals with trichotillomania.